-8.3.3 Header OData-EntityId
+8.3.3 Header EntityId (OData-EntityId)

-A response to a create-operation or upsert operation that returns 204 No Content MUST include an OData-EntityId response header.
+A response to a create or upsert operation that returns 204 No Content MUST include an EntityId response header.
 The value of the header is the entity-id of the entity that was acted on by the request.
-The syntax of the OData-EntityId preferenceheader is specified in [OData-ABNF].
+The syntax of the EntityId header is specified in [OData-ABNF].